 Hadiza S. Sa'eed, Esq.

-DEPUTY DIRECTOR, (PERFORMANCE EVALUATION & LEGAL DEPARTMENT)
+DIRECTOR, (PERFORMANCE EVALUATION & LEGAL DEPARTMENT)

 Hadiza Santali Sa’eed was born on the 18th May 1976 in Jos, Plateau State.
 She hails from Karshi Development Area, Abuja Municipal Area Council (AMAC), Abuja, FCT.